minhtran241/flexiconnect-architecture/README.md

             go get github.com/go-chi/chi/middleware
             go get github.com/go-chi/cors
             ```
+    -   [pkg.go.dev/net/rpc](https://pkg.go.dev/net/rpc) provides access to the exported methods of an object across a network or other I/O connection.
+A server registers an object, making it visible as a service with the name of the type of the object.
+After registration, exported methods of the object will be accessible remotely.
+A server may register multiple objects (services) of different types but it is an error to register multiple objects of the same type.
 -   File `broker-service/broker-service.dockerfile` is the `dockerfile` for the service

 ## Authentication Service with PostgreSQL